Our Vision

 The Problem

-Justice-involved youth with disabilities are simultaneously involved in multiple social services systems.
+Youth with disabilities are often simultaneously involved in multiple social services systems.
 It can be hard to know where to turn for help.

 illustration of system involved youth trapped by confusing web of social systems